 3. Enable the Dashboard plugin for the desired application by going to Applications > (Select the application) > Privileges and Features > Plugins > and enable the Dashboard privileges.

-4. Log in to VehicleTracker to start the setup process.
+4. Log in to your application to start the setup process.

 Configuring the Dashboard workspace

-2. Drag-Drop the Dashboard panel as best suits you and Save the Workspace to keep the changes on screen.
+2. Drag and drop the dashboard panel as best suits you and Save the Workspace to keep the changes on screen.

 Create a new dashboard item

-3. When the Dashboard window opens, add a new Dashboard by clicking in the top-right icon.
+3. When the dashboard window opens, add a new dashboard by clicking on the top-right icon.

 Creating dashboard items: examples